projectpythia-mystmd/projectpythia-mystmd.github.io/portal/quick-cookbook-guide.md

 ## Ready to Publish?

-1. Make sure you’re added to the `projectpythia-mystmd` organization
+1. Make sure you’re added to the `ProjectPythia` organization
-2. From **repository settings**, transfer the repo to the `projectpythia-mystmd` organization
+2. From **repository settings**, transfer the repo to the `ProjectPythia` organization
 3. Open a PR editing `cookbook_gallery.txt` with your repo name in the [Cookbook Gallery Repository](https://github.com/projectpythia/cookbook-gallery)
 4. Await review
 5. Someone from the Pythia team will publish a **citable release**